 - Distribution channels - o E-mail - Pasting your advisory or release into the body of an e-mail is critical since many people no longer open attachments from strangers. - Mass e-mails are not recommended.
+Individualize each one for better response.

+o Fax

+TV and radio stations often respond better to getting a fax than to e-mail-we recommend sending both.

+o Mail

-Individualize each one for better response. - o Fax - TV and radio stations often respond better to getting a fax than to e-mail-we recommend sending both. - o Mail - An old-fashioned letter with accompanying background materials about your programming might also work, if you provide enough time for the reporter to receive it.
+An old-fashioned letter with accompanying background materials about your programming might also work, if you provide enough time for the reporter to receive it.

-When you're thinking about where your story might fit, think outside of the box.
+TIP: When you're thinking about where your story might fit, think outside of the box.
 What about a specific/niche cable or radio show in your area?
 Or, how about a local or regional call-in radio talk show that's covering children's health or a related topic?

-Don't limit yourself to disseminating your announcements only to the media.
-To build broader awareness and support, send your press releases, PSAs, etc., to your partners, participants, and potential advocates of your cause.
+TIP: Don't limit yourself to disseminating your announcements only to the media.
+To build broader awareness and support, send your press releases, PSAs, and other media materials to your partners, participants, and potential advocates of your cause.